viet34tqc/notebook/optimization.md

 ## JS

+- Minify JS
-Put JS in the `head` and use `defer` to download the scripts in the background and execute later
+- Put JS in the `head` and use `defer` to download the scripts in the background and execute later

-Optimize Google Analytics
+- Optimize Google Analytics scripts

 ```html
 <script defer src="anylytic-script.js"></script> <!-- contains formerly-inline snippet -->